Peanut butter beer!? That has to be a joke, right? Like helium beer…

 1. Mission Peanut Butter Dark Seas

-The people at Mission have been brewing many different beers, but none have been as unique tasting as this imperial stout.
+The people at Mission have been brewing many different types of beer, but none have been as unique tasting as this imperial stout.

-We also set off this list with a brew that is significantly stronger than normal with an ABV of 9.8%.
+Note that this is significantly stronger than an average beer, with an ABV of 9.8% (!).

-The sensation is truly unique with a creamy flavor of peanut butter, smooth cocoa and a little kick of coffee as well.
-An absolute must try for any beer lover.
+The sensation is truly unique, with a creamy flavor of peanut butter, smooth cocoa and a little kick of coffee as well.
+An absolute must try for any beer lover looking for unique brews!